Jaxonwht/breakout/README.md

 I Will display congratulation text after the player breaks all levels.

+There are bricks that scale the velocity of the ball.

 ### Notes
 I removed the difference between screenwidth and scenewidth.
 In other words, I assumed the player will not adjust the window size after the game starts.
 This removes a lot of redundant variables.